evilsocket/ergo/README.md

 3. Feature correlation matrix.
 4. PCA decomposition:
     * 2D projection of the data based on classes.
-    * Explained variance of each principal component with 90, 95 and 99 % explanation values.
+    * Explained variance of each principal component with 90, 95 and 99 % explanation values.5.
+Kmeans clustering of the data

 Example with a dataset `some/path/data.csv`: